kieran-boyle/Mods/Kiki-AllTheBoss/README.txt

 		enabled : if true, will apply the following settings for the map. (true / false)

-		addRandomHorde : adds random hordes with the follwoing settings
+		addRandomHorde : adds random hordes with the following settings

 			enabled : if true, will apply the following settings for the map. (true / false) numberToGenerate : the number of boss hordes to generate. (number)